-What to look for in the perfect charter yacht
+What to look for in the perfect luxury yacht hire

 As yachts have become larger, more complex and more expensive to build, manage and maintain, the importance of the charter market has continued to grow – and that’s great news for those who can’t realistically aspire to own such boats.
 After all, while once upon a time, superyachts were perfectly resolved manifestations of the owner’s ambition, most large yachts are now designed with an eye on charter as well as private use.
 It means that on newly delivered yachts, the simple things like versatility of application and sizes of cabins are often well matched to the needs of the charter market, enabling brokers to generate more enjoyable charter experiences than ever before.
 But with unprecedented diversity in the sizes and types of charter yacht available, how do you narrow down what you need?